syncfusion-content/mobilejavascript-docs/MobileJS/Grid/Data-binding.md

-> Note: For information about DataManager with Mobie Grid check DataAdaptors concept.
+N> For information about DataManager with Mobie Grid check DataAdaptors concept.

 ### Load at once